arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-3.md

    - Id <-
 ```

-then delegate to `parseGuid`; then it needs to check that the input
+then it must delegate to `parseGuid`; then it needs to check that the
-continues with:
+input continues with:

 ```